wiredimpact/nonprofit-board-management/readme.txt

 == Changelog ==

+= 1.1.4 =
+* Remove the reference assignment on the object to prevent any strict warnings and broken headers on plugin activation/deactivation.
+* Tested up to WordPress 4.4.

 = 1.1.3 =
 * Fixed XSS security vulnerability with add_query_arg() and remove_query_arg().
 * Tested up to WordPress 4.2.